-The School Business Manager (or in their absence the office staff) must take the registers, staff signing in book, visitors book and cordless phone.
+The School Business Manager (or in their absence the office staff) must take the registers and visitors book.

 Staff must report to the senior member of staff to confirm whether or not all of their pupils/visitors/volunteers, etc are safely out of the building.